JuanJS117/MesoscopicModel/README.md

 ## 5. Editing the code

 Current version of the model works with in-code parameters, so if you want to modify any of them, you must edit 'constants.jl' module.
 Any text editor will suit for this purpose; however, here we recommend using Atom.
 You can download Atom from [here](https://atom.io).
 As a hackable editor, you can install several packages that will let you work with Julia codes, and even test and debug them directly on Atom.
+The most important is arguably [Juno](https://junolab.org), a Julia environment embedded in Atom.
 The basic packages required to comfortably work with Julia in Atom are:

-* **language-julia.** This package provides support for Julia codes, including syntax highlighting and snippets for common Julia keywords.
+* **[uber-juno](https://atom.io/packages/uber-juno).** Sets up Juno IDE, a Julia environment to run Julia code interactively within Atom.
-* **julia-client.** Boots Julia from inside Atom, providing autocompletion and evaluation within the editor.
+* **[language-julia](https://atom.io/packages/language-julia).** This package provides support for Julia codes, including syntax highlighting and snippets for common Julia keywords.
-* **ink.** Provides generic UI components for building IDEs in Atom.
+* **[julia-client](https://atom.io/packages/julia-client).** Boots Julia from inside Atom, providing autocompletion and evaluation within the editor.
-* **uber-juno.** Sets up Juno IDE, a Julia environment to run Julia code interactively within Atom.
+* **[ink](https://atom.io/packages/ink).** Provides generic UI components for building IDEs in Atom.

 Install these packages in Atom looking for them in `Preferences -> Packages`, and be sure to keep them updated.
 You may probably need to restart Atom after installing them.